Microscopium: Stars

 Many notable objects are too faint to be seen with the naked eye.
 AX Microscopii, better known as Lacaille 8760, is a red dwarf which lies only 12.9 light-years from the Solar System.
 At magnitude 6.68, it is the brightest red dwarf in the sky.
 BO Microscopii is a rapidly rotating star that has 80% the diameter of the Sun.
 Nicknamed "Speedy Mic", it has a rotation period of 9 hours 7 minutes.
 An active star, it has prominent stellar flares that average 100 times stronger than those of the Sun, and are emitting energy mainly in the X-ray and ultraviolet bands of the spectrum.
 It lies 218 ± 4 light-years away from the Sun.
 AT Microscopii is a binary star system, both members of which are flare star red dwarfs.
-The system lies close to and may form a very wide triple system with AU Microscopii, a young star which appears to be a planetary system in the making with a debris disk.
+The system lies close to and may form a very wide triple system with AU Microscopii, a young star which has a planetary system in the making with a debris disk.
 The three stars are candidate members of the Beta Pictoris moving group, one of the nearest associations of stars that share a common motion through space.

 The Astronomical Society of Southern Africa in 2003 reported that observations of four of the Mira variables in Microscopium were very urgently needed as data on their light curves was incomplete.
 Two of them—R and S Microscopii—are challenging stars for novice amateur astronomers, and the other two, U and RY Microscopii, are more difficult still.
 Another red giant, T Microscopii, is a semiregular variable that ranges between magnitudes 7.7 and 9.6 over 344 days.
 Of apparent magnitude 11, DD Microscopii is a symbiotic star system composed of an orange giant of spectral type K2III and white dwarf in close orbit, with the smaller star ionizing the stellar wind of the larger star.
 The system has a low metallicity.
 Combined with its high galactic latitude, this indicates that the star system has its origin in the galactic halo of the Milky Way.

 HD 205739 is a yellow-white main sequence star of spectral type F7V that is around 1.22 times as massive and 2.3 times as luminous as the Sun.
 It has a Jupiter-sized planet with an orbital period of 280 days that was discovered by the radial velocity method.
 WASP-7 is a star of spectral type F5V with an apparent magnitude of 9.54, about 1.28 times as massive as the Sun.
 Its hot Jupiter planet—WASP-7b—was discovered by transit method and found to orbit the star every 4.95 days.
 HD 202628 is a sunlike star of spectral type G2V with a debris disk that ranges from 158 to 220 AU distant.
 Its inner edge is sharply defined, indicating a probable planet orbiting between 86 and 158 AU from the star.